These books will warm the heart of any dog lover.

 Craig & Fred: A Marine, A Stray Dog, and How They Rescued Each Other by Craig Grossi

 One day, while Grossi was serving in the Marines in a remote part of Afghanistan, a young stray dog showed up.
 Grossi and Fred had an immediate connection and they’ve been together ever since.
-This book tells the story of Grossi’s time in Afghanistan as well the steps it took to get Fred to the US.
+Craig and Fred tells the story of Grossi’s time in Afghanistan as well the steps it took to get Fred to the US.

 This book is also the story of a young vet and his experience with PTSD.
 Fred’s been with him every step of the way.
 I loved the warmth of this story, the relationship between Craig and Fred, and getting a chance to see life through the eyes of a veteran.
 READ MORE HERE.